Heart Attack Grill: In television

 In France, it appeared in an episode devoted to Las Vegas of the television program Drôles de villes pour une rencontre.

-In Spain, it appeared in the thirty-third episode of the seventh season of the television program Madrileños por el mundo, dedicated to Las Vegas, and also in the tenth episode of the second season of the television program Viajeros Cuatro, also dedicated to Las Vegas.
+In Spain, it appeared in the 33rd episode of the seventh season of the television program Madrileños por el mundo, dedicated to Las Vegas.
+It was also in the tenth episode of the second season of the television program Viajeros Cuatro, also dedicated to Las Vegas.